Sharing Is Caring!Share this awesome content with your friends now.

 However, through migration and the advancement of technology, to some extent, we continue to see fragments of our culture being erased.

-To keep our culture alive, the Jamaican government has devoted an entire day towards celebrating our “Jamaican-ness”.
+To keep our culture alive, the Jamaican government has devoted an entire day to celebrating our “Jamaican-ness”.
 This day is known as Jamaica Day.

 Jamaica Day was established as a day for Jamaicans, home and abroad, to celebrate our “Jamaicaness’’ and strengthen our cultural connection by giving citizens a deep appreciation for national heritage.